saadmaz/IIT-L3-Academic-Skills-in-Higher-Education/README.md

 ## 📬 Contact

-For questions or clarifications about any content in this repository, please contact your module coordinator through the official IIT communication channels.
+For questions or clarifications about any content in this repository, please reach out to saadmazaa@gmail.com.

 Last updated: April 2025